amytzsch/Read-me-/README.md

 ---
 ## 📝 Personal disclaimer
-After feeling lost for a while and losing completly my sparkle by personal problems, I am finally recovering myself again.
-I love learning new tools, exploring creative projects, and collaborating with people who bring positive energy and bold ideas.💻💿💋
+After feeling lost for a while and losing my sparkle due to personal challenges, I’m finally reconnecting with myself again.
+Every day is a new chance to start and rebuild.
+I love learning new tools, exploring creative projects, and collaborating with people who bring positive energy and bold ideas. 💻✨💋

 ## 📚 Current Focus
 - Reparing my relationship with God🫶🏻